A generic, easy to configure makefile for use with Arduino development.

 include ~/src/arduino.mk

-Note that you would have to manually #include <Arduino.h> in main.cc in the above example.
+Note that you will have to manually #include <Arduino.h> in main.cc in the above example.
 That header is not automatically included, as would be the case if it were a .ino file.

 Make Goals